Perl::Critic::Policy::Plicease::ProhibitSignaturesAndAtUnderscore - Prohibit the use of @_ in subroutine using signatures

 This policy can be configured to recognize additional modules as enabling the signatures feature, by putting an entry in a .perlcriticrc file like this:

-This module assumes that "prototypes" detected in a source file that has signatures enabled are actually subroutine signatures.
+For older versions of PPI (newer version is yet unreleased as of this writing), this module assumes that "prototypes" detected in a source file that has signatures enabled are actually subroutine signatures.
 This is because through static analysis alone it is not possible to determine if a "prototype" is really a prototype and not a signature.
 There thus may be false negatives/positives.
+Future versions of this module will require a PPI with better signature detection.

 Author: Graham Ollis <plicease@cpan.org>